 Freshwater Ecosystems in India

 India is home to a diverse range of freshwater ecosystems, including rivers, lakes, wetlands, and groundwater.
 The country's vast network of rivers, which includes the Ganges, Brahmaputra, Godavari, Krishna, Narmada, Mahanadi and Indus, supports a wide range of aquatic life.
 India's lakes, such as the Dal Lake in Kashmir and the Chilka Lake in Odisha, Loktak lake of Manipur are also important habitats for freshwater faunal species.
 Wetlands, including marshes, swamps, and floodplains, cover around 4.7% of India's geographical area and provide critical habitat for many freshwater faunal species.
 Freshwater ecosystems in India support a rich array of faunal diversity, including crustaceans, mollusks, fish, amphibians, reptiles, birds, and mammals (Chandra et al., 2017; Mogalekar and Canciyal, 2018; Devi et al., 2024).
-The country's wetlands, in particular, support a wide range of mammalian species, including the smooth-coated otter, and the Asian small-clawed otter.
+The country's wetlands support a wide range of mammalian species, including the smooth-coated otter, and the Asian small-clawed otter.
 Many of these species are found only in specific regions of the country, highlighting the importance of conserving freshwater ecosystems at the local and regional levels.
 India’s freshwater faunal diversity is especially rich in regions like the Western Ghats, the Himalayas, and the Indo-Gangetic Plain.
 The Western Ghats, extending along the country's western coastline, are home to numerous endemic species of freshwater fish, amphibians, and reptiles.
 In the north, the Himalayan region hosts a variety of high-altitude freshwater habitats such as rivers, lakes, and wetlands that support diverse aquatic life.
 The Indo-Gangetic Plain, which covers much of northern and eastern India, supports a wide range of freshwater faunal species, including fish, birds, and mammals (Chandra et al., 2017; Pinder et al., 2015; Sarkar et al., 2008; Raghavan et al., 2016).

 Current Status of Freshwater Faunal Diversity in India (Chandra et al., 2017)